Manny27nyc/stratos-chain/doc/stchainFAQ.md

 1. Q: `ERROR: Dialing failed (attempts: 12): auth failure: secret conn failed: read tcp 192.168.23.128:49286->23.88.62.88:26656: i/o timeout module=pex addr=8571c63a215968708df92d4e753932a83fa7d1a9@23.88.62.88:26656`.
 How to resolve it?

    A: Many participants reported this error.
-It happens when you start your node or during the node is running.
-Actually, this error message is not strange in p2p network and may be caused by the P2P address handling.
-You can find lots of information addressed this error online, such as [this]( https://github.com/tendermint/tendermint/issues/3716).
+It happens when you start your node or while the node is running.
+Actually, this error message is not strange in a p2p network and may be caused by the P2P address handling.
+You can find lots of information addressing this error online, such as [this](https://github.com/tendermint/tendermint/issues/3716).
 Some people said, "I just had to leave it running a while longer, it started syncing after all the errors".
 We are working on it, trying to find a workaround.
-Currently, you can check your network connection with `curl localhost:26657/net_info | grep moniker`, which will show the node that you connect with. if you have some node connected, your node is fine.
+Currently, you can check your network connection with `curl localhost:26657/net_info | grep moniker`, which will show the node that you connect with. if you have some nodes connected, your node is fine.

 2. Q: Couldn't read `GenesisDoc`(or `config.toml`) file: no such file or directory?